remulasce/metroapp/README.md

 scraper/ has the offline scraping utility, which generates the stopname databases.

 Due to bad history, there's some random directories on the root level, including an iOS port and older Android project.

+## Release Guide

+See file HOW_TO_DEPLOY for a reminder of how to actually make releases.